 "Perhaps," he conceded.
 "She might have felt guilt for suggesting the idea to him in the first place, and no doubt my parents feel guilt for allowing him to go."

 Had they had the conversation before and Mai was the same seventeen year-old Mai who did not carry with her the memories and experiences of the next eight years, she might have asked him about it.
 And if he had been the same boy as before, the answer to that unspoken question would not have lain so clearly in his eyes.
-But she didn't ask, or even think to, as she could see his own guilt he carried for letting his brother come to Japan alone, and averted her gaze.
+But she didn't ask, or even think to, as she could see his own guilt he carried for letting his brother come to Japan alone.
+She averted her gaze.
 She did not want to see it.

 "It's nobody's fault," she said softly.
 "You know that."